miarez/AutoEDA/README.md

 A shit ton, but I'm excited.

-For one, I will be making the code more efficient/clever as currently is just brute forcing the type inference.
+For one, I will be making the code more efficient/clever as currently its just brute forcing the type inference.
 Also adding more types, removing types, etc.

 Next, I want to add `stats` (texture) to all the types, to know their `min`, `max`,`skew`,`cardinality`, etc.

-Using that I will create around which plots are best to visualize what kind of data using principles from the concept of `grammar of graphics`
+Using that I will create logic around which plots are best to visualize what kind of data using principles from the concept of `grammar of graphics`

 Next, I will create smarter `cycle detection` logic for the transformations, to be able to know beyond just 1-step transformations.